MarcSkovMadsen/notes/anaconda-maker/awesome-data-models-and-analytics.md

 Making it alone would not be possible.
 Sometimes I've only had the vision, but others were the makers and vice versa.
 And now a lot of them are my friends.

-For example, I'm especially happy about the `panel serve --autoreload` that speeds up your development process when working in a `.py` file and the *Jupyter Panel Preview* that does the same when working in a notebook.
+For example, I'm especially happy about the [`--autoreload`](https://blog.holoviz.org/panel_0.11.0.html#Autoreload) flag that speeds up your development process when working in a `.py` file and the [*Jupyter Panel Preview*](https://blog.holoviz.org/panel_0.12.0.html#JupyterLab-previews) that does the same when working in a notebook.
 Philipp Rudiger was the maker; I only had the idea.

 ![Jupyter Panel Preview](assets/jupyter-panel-preview.gif)